-RW Easton is a general dental practice in Eastbourne, East Sussex, offering private dental treatment to adults and children.
-The practice is situated near to the centre of Eastbourne.
+Station Plaza is a general dental practice in Hastings, East Sussex, offering NHS and private dental treatment to adults and children.
+The practice also offers sedation services for patients who have been referred from other dental practices in the area.
+The practice is situated in the centre of Hastings.